Azure/azcu-bazel-cache/README.md

 Blob storage.

-I would generally consider this feature complete (outside of exposing certain configuration options), however is missing automated integration testing (working on this).
-I have done a fair amount of manual testing with large projects (4+ hour builds when uncached with some cache artifacts > 2GB).
+I would generally consider this feature complete (outside of exposing certain configuration options).
+This is not currently being used in production, but I have done a fair amount of testing with it (both automated and manual).

 There are two components: